Bedrock-OSS/regolith/docs/_pages/docs/documentation/config.md

 The configuration of regolith is stored completely in `config.json`, at the top level of your Regolith project.
 This file will be created when you run `regolith init`.

 ## Project Config Standard
 Regolith follows the Project Config Standard TODO LINK.
-This config is a shared format, used by programs that interact with Minecraft Bedrock, such as bridge TODO LINK.
+This config is a shared format, used by programs that interact with Minecraft Bedrock, such as [bridge](https://editor.bridge-core.app/).

 Here is an example of the format:
 ```json